jouellnyc/wpa-ent-mschapv2-bridge/README.md

 ## OLED Setup

-Match up the wires to the appropriate slot on the PiZero:
+Match up the wires to the appropriate slot on the PiZero (1,3,5 and 6 (GND) :

 ![image](https://github.com/user-attachments/assets/6f727e26-77fa-45fe-bd40-2ee446d95e15)